Illini-Media-Company/salary-guide-widget/README.md

 First, make sure you have Node.js and the [Angular CLI](https://github.com/angular/angular-cli) installed.
 Then clone the repository on your local machine.

-### Branches
+### Development

-The `main` branch is the development branch.
-This is the branch that changes should be pushed to before going live.

-The `dist` branch is the distribution branch.
-This branch reflects the [live application](https://daily-illini.github.io/salary-guide-widget/) on the Daily Illini website.
+Do any substantial development work in a new branch.
+After you've tested out and committed your changes, create a pull request against the `main` branch, which reflects the [live application](https://daily-illini.github.io/salary-guide-widget/) on the Daily Illini website.
+Any push to the `main` branch will trigger a workflow that will update the live application.

 ### Viewing Changes

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 Run `ng serve` to start a development server, then in a browser tab, navigate to `http://localhost:4200/` to view the widget.